Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network: Experimental Results

-In this subsection, we report the comparison between the original, asymmetric, PMF architecture and our work.
+\textbf{Results on Multi/Uni-Modal} In this subsection, we report the comparison between the original, asymmetric, PMF architecture and our work.
 The architectures are evaluated in three settings: (1) multimodal, (2) RGB only, and (3) LiDAR only.
-Recall that, since we have two branches, each setting produces \sm{a} LiDAR-branch accuracy \sm{value} and \sm{a} RGB-branch accuracy \sm{value separately}.
-The strength of our approach is clearly evident from the results, reported in Table \ref{tab:modal}. \\ In the multimodal setting, our (simpler) symmetric approach is able to improve the performance of the RGB prediction by $8.4\%$ with a small cost of $1.6\%$ in the LiDAR branch. \\ \sm{The gain is even more evident when considering the unimodal setup}: thanks to the tightly-coupled feature extraction, \sm{our approach} obtains reasonable accuracy even \sm{for} the output corresponding to the missing modality.
+Recall that, since we have two branches, each setting produces {a} LiDAR-branch accuracy {value} and {a} RGB-branch accuracy {value separately}.
+The strength of our approach is evident from the results, reported in Table \ref{tab:modal}.
+In the multimodal setting, our (simpler) symmetric approach can improve the performance of the RGB prediction by $8.4\%$ with a small cost of $1.6\%$ in the LiDAR branch. {The gain is even stronger in the unimodal setup}: thanks to the tightly-coupled feature extraction, {our approach} obtains reasonable accuracy even on the missing modality output.
 This is fundamental in a safety-critical application since a system cannot know ahead of time which input modality has failed, and ignore the relative output.
-Comparing our approach to PMF results, we noticed that when the LiDAR modality is missing the color branch of PMF can still provide a reasonable output - thanks to the asymmetric architecture, where color information is processed independently from the LiDAR one.
-On the other hand, \sm{whenever} the color information is missing, the architecture completely \sm{fails}, since it is not able to \sm{reasonably react} to the missing information \sm{disabling the zeroed input.
-This implies that even the processing coming from the unaffected modality is corrupted.} \sm{Missing or corrupted information on } the color branch is very common in real-world scenarios \sm{(\eg, dense fog, heavy rain, or night illumination even if the camera is perfectly working).} An interesting and unexpected result of our architecture is that the LiDAR prediction is more accurate when the LiDAR information is missing and vice-versa for the color prediction.
-This may be related to the fact that we trained the architecture only on multimodal data.
-Consequently, the network focuses particularly on the cross-modality information to make a prediction, looking for clues missing in each of the input modalities.
-We also remark that the low result on the RGB-RGB scenario is due to the fact that the training regime was optimized for the multimodal setting; thus, it is reasonable that it may be less performing in other settings.
-Employing an early stopping approach, the RGB-RGB gives $47.1\%$ as a result, much closer to the $48.0\%$ attained by the LiDAR-LiDAR scenario.